Pywr-DRB/Pywr-DRB/docs/Getting_Started/Running_Simulations/run_all_simulations.md

 # Running Pywr-DRB Simulations

-## Executables
+## Scripts

-There are three primary executables that are used in the Pywr-DRB simulation workflow:
+There are three primary Python scripts that are used in the Pywr-DRB simulation workflow:
 - `prep_input_data.py`
 - `drb_run_sim.py`
 - `drb_make_figs.py`